You are viewing "V1" as it goes live on May 04, 2026.

 technician economy™

-The Technician Economy™ is an economic system in which deployment capacity constrains the conversion of demand into operating capacity, with technician deployment as the primary enabling mechanism.
+The Technician Economy™ is an economic and mobilization framework in which deployment capacity constrains the conversion of demand into operating capacity, with technician deployment as the primary enabling mechanism.
 The Technician Economy™ exists because coordination is required for deployment.

 Harry Holzer, Labor Economist